 A retired elementary school music teacher as well as a professional musician, Dan has an extensive knowledge of Northwest maritime history and music, and is a skilled writer and editor.
-Raised in the Bay Area and attending college in Berkeley, Dan Roberts also studied opera and received the training that makes his voice one of the most notable and powerful in the folk music community.
+Raised in the Bay Area, graduate of Pomona College, Dan Roberts also studied opera and received the training that makes his voice one of the most notable and powerful in the folk music community.
 Dan’s repertoire spans decades, and his voice spans three octaves.
 He is a veteran of the Victory at Sea chantey group, member of the Seattle Labor Chorus, as well as the bands Bold Horizon and The Whateverly Brothers.
 Dan was employed at the non-profit organization Northwest Seaport from 1997-2006, where he managed the music program and led ship tours, and was largely responsible for re-establishing the Northwest Seaport Chantey Sing in 2000.
 He is a frequent leader of the sings.

 Lynn Applegate, Treasurer